SOCIAL MEDIA REQUESTS

 Because who doesn’t want to go viral?

-1. Typically, the wider team will submit a request through the marketing request form.
-If they don’t ensure to re-enforce how important it is for them to use it.
-If the request is from someone within the marketing team, then they submit it directly onto our Trello board.
+1. The wider business will submit a request through the marketing request form.
+If they don’t submit it through the request form, typically we don't do it.
+These requests then go to Kat and Sophie who then filter them down to us.
+If the request is from someone within the marketing team, then they submit it directly onto our Trello board, or for any large jobs, they'll also submit marketing requests.

 2. Once a request has been submitted through the form, it’ll then be moved to the Social Media Requests list on our Trello board.
 Any requests made from the internal team will also go here, using the card templates.
-If you have a conversation with someone and agreed to work on something for them, you will need to create a Trello card for this.
+If you have a conversation with someone and agreed to work on something for them, they MUST create a Trello card for this using the template, including all relevant information and assets.

 3. Once you’ve received the request, you need to work out the timescale.
 How long will it take to get assets created, to get partner approval, etc and inform the requester if more time will be needed.
 Sometimes requestors will supply their own captions and content which makes our job a lot easier!